Skip to content

 Installing Load Balancer#

-To get access to the nodes deployed by clabernetes from outside of the k8s cluster we will install need a load balancer.
-Any load balancer will do, we will use up kube-vip in this quickstart.
-Moreover, if no external access to the nodes is required, load balancer installation can be skipped altogether.
+To get access to the nodes deployed by clabernetes from outside the k8s cluster we need a load balancer.
+Any load balancer will do, but we will use kube-vip in this quickstart.

 Following kube-vip + kind installation instructions we execute the following commands: